Browse the knowledge base

 3. Type the correction.
 Autocomplete shows existing values where applicable (e.g. vendor names suggest from your Trading Partners).

 4. Tab or click outside the field to save.
-The change is immediate; the document is marked with a corrected flag on that field.
+The change is immediate and recorded in your audit trail.

 Cascading edits

-A field can be auto-applied with 95% confidence and still be wrong.
+A scan can come back with a high overall confidence score and still have one wrong field.
 Click and edit anyway — the system doesn't argue with you.
-Your manual edit replaces the AI's value; the audit log records both the original and the override.
+Your manual edit replaces the AI's value, and the change is recorded in the audit trail.

 Step-by-step — re-scan a document